 Sturrock Saunders

 Sturrock has a proven track record of success in business, leadership and governance in the automotive sector.
-He has also been strongly involved in building pathways for young people to grow and succeed.
+Currently he is President of MTA, which has over 4,000 members.

-As someone with lifelong and family involvement in the automotive industry, and committed to ensuring the best life for future generations, Sturrock is a firm believer in stewardship and environmental programmes which benefit all New Zealanders.
+With lifelong and family involvement in the automotive industry, and commitment to ensuring the best life for future generations, Sturrock is a firm believer in stewardship and environmental programmes which benefit all New Zealanders.

 Peter Ryan